¿Why have a Gardening Insurance?

 If a fire breaks out at your gardening office and burns everything to the ground, you get coverage for any structural damage the building suffers as well as coverage for any business property that gets damaged.
 You get coverage not only for fire damage but also for water damage, wind/hail damage, vandalism, thieving.

-If you have employees that help you on the job site or someone handles your office, you need to provide them with legal compensation in case they suffer an accident while working.
+If you have employees that help you on the job site or someone who handles your office, you need to provide them with legal compensation in case they suffer an accident while working.
 Workers’ Compensation it’s a legal requirement and offers benefits to your employees and your Gardening Business.
 If one employee suffers an injury at work, such as a slip and fall Worker’s Compensation pays up ⅔ of the employee’s salary and medical fees.
-Your company will also can’t be sued by the work-related injury.
+Your company will also be sued for a work-related injury.

 If you have to close your business for some time due to a covered peril like your office and equipment burns down due to a fire, you get coverage for all lost income during that period.
 Regular expenses like rent and payroll are included in the coverage.